 Adept4 plc is committed to operating proper standards of good corporate governance and continues to align its corporate governance activity to the key principles of the QCA Code.
 The following outlines how the QCA Code is applied to support the company’s medium to long-term success.
 The Non-Executive Chairman is responsible for corporate governance and the overall leadership of the Board and ensuring its effectiveness.
+This policy is reviewed at least annually and was last reviewed on 14 February 2019.

 Adept4 plc operates a business model and growth strategy that promotes the generation of shareholder value through the growth and retention of recurring revenue streams.
 The company promotes professionalism, openness, honesty and integrity between its customers, staff, shareholders and suppliers.